surpasses/trainProject/README.md

-# NSW Train Network Route Visualizer
+# NSW Train Network Route Visualiser

 An interactive route finder for the NSW Train & Metro network.
 Uses Dijkstra's and A* algorithms to find the shortest path between stations, with a full screen map visualisation detailing the stations selected and the distance between them.